mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/reference/mvp.md

 ### 3.5 CAN Module Flasher

-The SDK will implement MRS's proprietary protocol for flashing connected CAN modules.
+The SDK will include a closed-source implementation of MRS's proprietary protocol for flashing connected CAN modules.

-The flasher implementation will require integration with a CAN bus proxy interface via Qt signal-slot connections.
+Using the flasher will require integration with a CAN bus proxy interface via Qt signal-slot connections.

 The flasher API will be simple: